Bbeyond (2001 – 2021) Celebrating 20 Years of

 ‘365 DAYS PROJECT’ 2020

-The 365 days project is a recording of my life through my uncut growing hair and beard, it is a record of time over my face, as well as the surrounding area, which would remind me of where, why and what at the time or day(s) when I take the selfie of the day.
+The 365 days project is a recording of my life through my uncut growing hair and beard, it is a record of time through my face, as well as the surrounding area, which would remind me of where, why and what at the time or day(s) when I take the photograph of myself each day.

 It is a statement of life and how I live my life as an artist, as well as as human being; especially at the time of 1 year under COVID-19 situation.